seanbarrydev/instruct.design/content/projects/ipg-campaign-workflow.md

 ## Project

-Mediabrands provides a range of services across its various agencies for running effective digital campaigns.
-Each group has a specific focus at different stages in a campaign's lifecycle.
+Mediabrands provides a range of services across its various agencies for running digital campaigns of various types and each of its agencies has a specific focus at different stages in a campaign's lifecycle.
 These stages range from planning, to strategy design, to building and launching the campaign, to drawing optimization insights.

 <artwork :artwork="artwork"></artwork>